Beijing Enlight Pictures: History

-In 2012, the low budgeted Lost in Thailand became a local hit of China. in 2015, the broadcasting rights of Hollywood Adventures, The Left Ear and Lost in Hong Kong were acquired by Star Chinese Movies.
+In 2012, the low budgeted Lost in Thailand became a local hit of China and the company's first hit movie.
+In 2015, the broadcasting rights of Hollywood Adventures, The Left Ear and Lost in Hong Kong were acquired by Star Chinese Movies.
+In 2016, The Mermaid became another hit movie of the company and once became the highest-grossing film of all-time at the Chinese box office.